return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_panel_c.rst

 Detaches a panel from the connector it is attached to.
 If a panel is not attached to any connector this is effectively a no-op.

+This function should not be called by the panel device itself.
+It is only for the drm device that called \ :c:func:`drm_panel_attach`\ .

 .. _`drm_panel_detach.return`: